A recursion for the twist polynomial of a one-point join of normal binary delta-matroids: The Delta-Matroid Associated to a One-Point Join of Graphs

 Observe that in the $m=2$ case, the two formulas in \autoref{prop:example} for even and odd $n$ are identical.

 \begin{cor} For all integers $n\geq2$,

 \end{cor}

-\section{The Delta-Matroid Associated to a One-point Join of Graphs}
+\section{The Delta-Matroid Associated to a One-Point Join of Graphs}

 In this section, we give a description of the binary delta-matroid associated to the one-point join of two looped simple graphs purely in terms of feasible sets.
-We obtain this description from the following lemma, which computes the determinant of a block matrix with two blocks that intersect at one entry.
-The proof uses the Zariski topology to reduce to the case of invertible matrices, where the result then follows from repeated application of the Schur determinant identity. \begin{lemma} Let $\F$ be a field and let $n,m\in\N$.
-Suppose $M$ is a matrix over $\F$ of the form
+We obtain this description from \autoref{lemma:det_identity}, which computes the determinant of a block matrix with two blocks that intersect at one entry. \autoref{lemma:det_identity} specializes to Corollary 2b in \cite{Schwenk} when $\det M$ is the characteristic polynomial of an unlooped graph.
+We present two different proofs of \autoref{lemma:det_identity}: the first is similar in nature to the proof in \cite{Schwenk} and uses a graph-theoretical formulation of the determinant observed by Harary, and the second uses the Schur determinant identity and the Zariski topology of affine space.

+\begin{lemma} (Harary \cite{Harary}).
+Let $M$ be a square matrix over a field $\F$, viewed as the adjacency matrix of a looped digraph $D$ with edge weights belonging to $\F$.
+Denote by $\mathcal{L}(D)$ the family of \textit{linear subgraphs} of $D$, i.e. subgraphs consisting of directed cycles such that every vertex of $D$ is contained in exactly one such cycle (equivalently, subgraphs in which every vertex of $D$ has indegree and outdegree 1).
+For $G\in\mathcal{L}(D)$, let $n(G)$ be the number of even-length cycles in $G$, and let $p_G$ be the product of the edge weights present in $G$.
+Then